 Doctors, nurses and paramedics working in emergency or critical care or as members of the resuscitation/medical emergency team.

-The ALS course is designed for healthcare professionals who would be expected to apply the skills taught as part of their clinical duties, or to teach them on a regular basis.
-All applicants must hold a current clinical appointment and professional healthcare qualification.
-Appropriate participants are doctors, nurses and paramedics working in emergency or critical care or as members of the resuscitation / medical emergency team.
+This course is designed for healthcare professionals who would be expected to apply the skills taught as part of their clinical duties or teach them on a regular basis.

-Assessments are based on clinical scenarios that allow the participants to demonstrate the core competencies that have been taught on the course.
-These include a multiple choice questionnaire, airway management, safe defibrillation, and fully integrated cardiac arrest management.
+Assessments are based on clinical scenarios that allow participants to demonstrate the core competencies taught on the course.
+These include:

-The ALS provider card will be issued by the Australian Resuscitation Council after successful completion of the course.
+Upon successful completion of the course the ALS provider card will be issued by the Australian Resuscitation Council.
 The card is valid for four years, and is recognised Australia-wide and throughout the UK and Europe.

 Level 3, Building 21 Edith Cowan University